CaptainMirage/CaptainMirage/README.md

 ## Let's talk and whatnot!

-📫 Reach out to me at elliottwittdamirage@gmail.com and or captainmirage on discord if you have any questions or just want to chat.
-I'm always here for my fellow fans! (i totally answer in time and check my gmail)
+📫 Reach out to me at KamiLockwood@proton.me and or captainmirage on discord if you have any questions or just want to chat.
+I'm always here for my fellow fans!

 ## Current Projects

-🚀 working on something probably, check my activity, if nothing is going on there it means im making a game and cant be f**ked updating my readme everyday
+🚀 working on something probably, check my activity, if nothing is going on there it means im making a game and cant be bothered updating my readme everyday

 #
 ![Captain's GitHub Stats](https://github-readme-stats.vercel.app/api?username=CaptainMirage&theme=gotham&show_icons=true)  [![🚀 Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=CaptainMirage&theme=gotham&layout=compact)](https://github.com/anuraghazra/github-readme-stats)